Charles Gascoigne: Personal life

 He had three daughters by his first wife: Anne, who married Thomas Hamilton, 7th Earl of Haddington, in 1786; Elizabeth, who married an MP, George Augustus Pollen; and Maria, who married Alexander Markovich Poltoratsky.

 He married his second wife, Anastasia Jessie Guthrie (1782-1855), daughter of Dr. Matthew Guthrie, in 1797, when she was only 15, and he was 59.

 Death

 He died in July 1806 in Kolpino near St. Petersburg, and was buried in Petrozavodsk.

-Legacy

-His reputation has undergone many revisions.
-In Britain, he was seen as a traitor.
-In Russia, particularly in the Soviet period, he was suspected as a self-seeking capitalist and an industrial spy.